 The above photo was taken by Nadar around 1857.

 This photo of Madame Viardot was taken by Pierre Petit.
 A reproduction of the original photo is in our collection.

-This photo was taken by Nadar around 1855.
+The above photo was taken by Nadar around 1855.

-© 1997-2013 (unless otherwise stated) Monir Tayeb and Michel Austin for all the texts and images on Berlioz Photo Album pages.
+© (unless otherwise stated) Monir Tayeb and Michel Austin for all the texts and images on Berlioz Photo Album pages.